iayanpahwa/iayanpahwa.github.io/_posts/2018-7-20-Managing-Dependencies-with-Git-and-bonus-advance-concepts.md

 ### Git remotes :

 Generally your GitHub repo has one remote by default that is the main repository where it has been fetched from you can pull and push to it.
 Big projects has multiple developers working simultaneously on same source tree each having their own forks where the push code .
-Suppose developer A has made some changes on it’s fork and you want to check it before developer A opens the pull request.
-In that case you can add developer A’s fork as your another remote and fetch his code changes.
+Suppose developer A has made some changes on it’s fork and you want to check it before developer A opens the pull request(or even after that, you want to test before merging).
+In that case you can add developer A’s fork as your another remote and fetch his/her code changes.

-Consider remotes as multiple copies of your project with some changes kept by different developers which you can see, and fetch.
+Consider remotes as multiple copies of a git tracked project with some changes kept by different developers which you can see, and fetch.

-I’ll use an open source project named Lottie by Airbnb for this demo which is an amazing utility to Render After effects animations on mobile platforms.
+I’ll use an open source project named *Lottie by Airbnb* for this demo which is an amazing utility to Render Adobe AfterEffects animations on mobile platforms.

-First we will clone the my fork of the project
+First we will clone my fork of the project

 ```